Pouloo/ShellDocumentation/SHELL_MANUAL.md

 - **function_identifier(){**
       *function_body*
     **}**
-= Proper way to declare a function.
+= The proper way to declare a function.
 Shell functions have a nearly identical functionality to their C counterparts.
-They therefore execell at dividing code into smaller sections
+They therefore excel at dividing code into smaller sections, and avoiding repetition.
+Though keep in mind that unlike in C, parameters are not initialized inside the parenthesis and are instead specified during a call (**`function_identifier`** *`param1`* *`param2`* ... *`param n`*) and they are accessed in the function body with the prompt followed by the index ($1 $2 ... $n).

 ## Commands and structures